 That perception will help generate greater customer satisfaction, which can lead to repeat purchases and greater revenues.

-Of course, for an effective bundle pricing strategy, you must offer deals that take complimentary product use cases, customer preferences, demographics, and other factors into consideration.
+Of course, for an effective bundle pricing strategy, you must offer deals that take complementary product use cases, customer preferences, demographics, and other factors into consideration.

 Differentiation and competitive advantage